 The Monsanto Papers, magnified by the Johnson verdict, changed the approval of Roundup use in Europe and led to legislative investigations worldwide.
 Many US cities and communities have banned Roundup use in public areas based on the verdict and the declassified internal documents.

 Baum Hedlund posted the Monsanto Papers, the trial transcripts and the expert reports that have been the subject of dozens of investigative journalist articles in the New York Times, Wall Street Journal, Der Spiegel, Le Monde, the Guardian, Forbes, and Bloomberg News, among many other media outlets.

 About Baum, Hedlund, Aristei & Goldman

 Baum, Hedlund, Aristei & Goldman is recognized as a preeminent plaintiff firm that handles toxic torts, commercial transportation litigation, pharmaceutical drug and medical device product liability, class actions, and whistleblower lawsuits.
 For several decades, our attorneys have represented thousands of victims in airline, general aviation, bus, train, and trucking accidents, as well as those injured by defective pharmaceuticals, medical devices, and other consumer products.
-The firm has recovered more than $4 billion on behalf of clients across all areas of practice.
+The firm has obtained more than $4 billion in verdicts and settlements on behalf of clients across all areas of practice.